corda/corda-docs-portal/content/en/tools/ledgergraph/ledgergraph-release-notes.md

 In this release:

-* A configuration option has been added which allows LedgerGraph to deal with transactions that cause failures during initialization.
+* A configuration option has been added which allows LedgerGraph to handle transactions that cause failures during initialization.
 For more information, see the [LedgerGraph]({{< relref "ledgergraph-index.md#in-v124" >}}) documentation.

 ## LedgerGraph 1.2.3 release notes